 Previously, Josh worked at the intersection of politics, advocacy, policy, and technology as a Vice President at GMMB, where he advised the senior leadership of the Bill & Melinda Gates Foundation.
 He also served as the Chief Policy Advisor for Representative Rob Andrews and as Deputy Chief of Staff for Representative Diana DeGette.
 Since 2009, Josh has led Third Way’s clean energy and climate advocacy efforts, helping establish the program as one of the nation’s top voices on clean energy innovation policy, and using every low and zero-carbon technology to take on climate change.
 This includes Third Way’s research on advanced technologies, as well as policy and communication on pathways to decarbonize the electricity, transportation, and industrial sectors while creating more jobs and economic opportunities.
 As part of this work, he regularly advises senior federal and global policymakers, philanthropies, academics, labor, and business leaders.

-Deputy Director of Third Way’s Climate and Energy Program
+Director of International Policy for Third Way’s Climate and Energy Program, Co-founder of Carbon-Free Europe

-Lindsey is the Deputy Director of Third Way’s Climate and Energy Program.
-She manages their power, transportation, and international portfolios, including developing and advocating for sector-specific standards, incentives, and investments in innovation and infrastructure to reach net-zero emissions.
-Lindsey is on the leadership team of the Decarb America Research Initiative, an effort to analyze policy and technology pathways for the U.S. to decarbonize while highlighting the state-level economic and jobs opportunities of the clean energy transition.
+Lindsey is the Director of International Policy for Third Way’s Climate and Energy Program and co-founder of Third Way’s Carbon-Free Europe initiative, which provides research and advocacy for technology-inclusive climate polices across Europe.
+She oversees Third Way’s energy systems analysis and transatlantic portfolio, developing and advocating for evidence-based climate policies that rapidly deploy existing solutions and invest in the next generation of technologies and infrastructure to get all the way to net-zero.
+Lindsey is also on the leadership team of the Decarb America Research Initiative, an effort to analyze policy and technology pathways for the U.S. to decarbonize while highlighting the state-level economic and jobs opportunities of the clean energy transition.

 Prior to Third Way, Lindsey worked at the Center on Global Energy Policy researching the geopolitics of clean energy.
 She also led a project for the New York City Mayor’s Office analyzing the impact of NYC’s climate policies on the energy cost burden for different demographics.
 Lindsey began her career in climate science and policy working at Columbia University’s Lamont-Doherty Earth Observatory writing grants and contributing to scientific write-ups for Lamont’s Polar Explorer App.
 Lindsey earned her MPA in Environmental Science and Policy and her BA in Sustainable Development from Columbia University.
 She was a Fulbright Research Scholar at the Heidelberg Center for the Environment in Germany.